MicrosoftDocs/winrt-api/windows.networking.networkoperators/networkoperatortetheringmanager_createfromnetworkaccountid_2015090244.md

 ## -description
 Creates an instance of [NetworkOperatorTetheringManager](networkoperatortetheringmanager.md) for a specific network account using the provided network account ID for the mobile broadband device.

+A network account is one of the mobile operator accounts available on the device (configured when the user inserts a SIM).
+You can retrieve a list of the IDs of the network accounts available on a device by accessing the [MobileBroadbandAccount.AvailableNetworkAccountIds](/uwp/api/windows.networking.networkoperators.mobilebroadbandaccount.availablenetworkaccountids) property.

 ## -parameters
 ### -param networkAccountId
 The network account ID.